aptech/tspdlib/docs/asymcause.rst

 Purpose
 ----------------

-Performcs the asymmetric causality tests of the hypothesis that z does not cause y.
+Performs the asymmetric causality tests of the hypothesis that z does not cause y.
 Based on original code provided by Abdulnasser Hatemi-J.

 Format
 ----------------